vluz/GPU_test/README.md

 # GPU Test
-### Jupyter notebook and some basic test scripts to test GPU functionality
+### Jupyter notebook and some basic scripts to test GPU functionality

 Most has been taken from tf/torch documentation and online information.